BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 ```

 If you run the command, you should see that:
-1. by default the entire content of the file is printed
+1. by default the entire content of the file is printed to `stdout`
 2. the string "Ac3" has been replaced by "AC-3"

 Let us now examine the second term, `'s\Ac3\AC-3\'` (also, the s command, or the "script"):